Fleet Tracking for Small Business: What It Actually Costs in 2026

 Answer these four questions.
 They determine which tier you belong in.

 1. Do any of your drivers need ELD/HOS logging?
 Yes → Those vehicles need GPS telematics (Samsara, Verizon Connect, or similar).
-No → AirPinpoint handles it.
+No → Airpinpoint handles it.

 2. Do you dispatch vehicles on real-time routes?
 Yes → Those vehicles benefit from continuous GPS.
 No → Periodic location updates are fine.